LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 Or We may call it warehouse since it will be also the hub for non market data.

 **invariants**
-- Users have only access to this compoenent
+- Users have only access to this compoenent no other component otherwise
 - It contains only the gold layer and data marts

 ## Discussion of Batch pipeline

+Important to note is that the buffer and realtime store will be two source systems for batch processing.

 ### Strengths

 #### Decoupled and cohesive

-The pipeline is strongly decoupled.
-Every component depends on exactly its predecessor and every component has guarantees from its predecessor (invariants).
-This allows us to scale, deploy, monitor and test each component individually and select technologies that are suited for exactly that component (since the components are so clearly defined, we can choose technologies that have a more precise use case instead of selecting general purpose solutions).
+Same arguments as in the streaming lane.

 #### Scalable